|

 Stadium.
 The bell has a German eagle holding the five Olympic Rings in

 its talons on one side, and the Brandenburg Gate on the other.
-The bell
+The rim

 also had two swastikas cast into the rim - these are still partially